-Chair: Dr. Mercedes Juliá Coordinator: Dr. Seth Whidden
+Chair: Dr. Mercedes Juliá Coordinator: Dr. Seth Whidden Office: 343 St. Augustine Center for the Liberal Arts Telephone 610-519-5468 Web site: http://www1.villanova.edu/villanova/artsci/romancelanglit/frenchanditalianstudies.html

-Telephone 610-519-5468

-http://www1.villanova.edu/villanova/artsci/romancelanglit/frenchanditalianstudies.html

 MAJORS: Majors in French and Francophone Studies are required to take ten courses above the intermediate level (1122).
 Once a student has completed a language course (numbered 1111 through 1132), s/he may not take a lower level course.
 The following three courses are required for all majors in French and Francophone Studies: